lanegramling/EventPlanner_Project/README.md

+# TODO List - Current

+Multi-day: Functionality is there.

+- Need to color cells that have timeslots on them.
+- Need to display the multi-day in a better format on the view page
+	- Need to change the view page from Event->Slot->Signup TO Event->Day->Slot->Signup

+Task List: The data text format includes the tasks.
+The event class and session class is setup already for tasks.
+Just need to implement

+- Need to implement in event creation mode
+- Need to implement signups

+Event Creator/Attendee View

+- Should remake the view page and just add visual effects to show which mode.

+##(README from original fork)

 # Event Planner
 This project aims to help people schedule events.
 In this program, we can create new events or join exsiting events that is available for you.